samuyiwa98/SmartNoteApp/README.md

 6. Error Handling: Implement more robust error handling in your Flask application to provide informative error messages for common issues.

-7. Comprehensive Testing: Add more test cases to cover edge cases and additional features.
-As well as including automated tests for your API endpoints to ensure they work as expected and handle edge cases.
+7. Automated Testing: Include automated tests for your API endpoints to ensure they work as expected and handle edge cases.

 8. Continuous Integration: Integrate the tests into a CI/CD pipeline to ensure that they are run automatically on code changes.